• Diet & Nutrition

 Calcium and Vitamin D help to support bone health.
 This dynamic duo work together in a symbiotic way.
 Calcium helps to strengthen bones and Vitamin D helps you absorb calcium.
 Zinc is Vitamin D's wingman, making sure your calcium absorption is optimal.

-3. Herbal supplements : Hot flushes and night sweats
+3. Herbal supplements: Hot flushes and night sweats

-It is thought that the decline of oestrogen affects the the balance of the body's internal thermometer - the hypothalamus which can become super sensitive to even slight changes in temperature.
+It is thought that the decline of oestrogen affects the balance of the body's internal thermometer — the hypothalamus — which can become super sensitive to even slight changes in temperature.
 Caffeine and alcohol are known to exacerbate hot flashes.

 Sage leaves, black cohosh, liquorice root and red clover are associated with alleviating hot flushes.
 Flaxseeds have also been noted for relieving hot flushes due to isoflavones which mimic natural oestrogen levels.
-NOTE : Women who have had breast cancer shouldn't use Red Clover or supplements which include Red Clover.
+NOTE: Women who have had breast cancer shouldn't use Red Clover or supplements which include Red Clover.
 Consult your doctor.

 4. Magnesium for sleep and tension relief